mckeeh3/akka-typed-java-cluster-sharding/README.md

       changeValue.replyTo.tell(new ChangeValueAck("update", changeValue.id, changeValue.value));
 ~~~

-On the first command received by a newly started entity actor, the `notifyHttpServer` method is also invoked.
+As each incoming command is processed, the `notifyHttpServer` method is also invoked.
 This method is used to send a message to the `HttpServerActor`.
-Each entity actor notifies the HTTP server actor when it starts and stops.
-These notifications are used to modify the cluster sharding state data that is rendered in the Cluster Sharding web viewer.
+Each entity actor notifies the HTTP server actor when each message is received.
+These notifications are used to modify the cluster sharding state data rendered in the Cluster Sharding web viewer.

 ~~~java
   private void notifyHttpServer(String action) {